itsjoshuagraves/digitalgarden/content/art/pandemic-series/index.md

 date: 2020-01-01
 bookToc: false
 image: pandemic-00001.webp
 summary: "Series.
-Comparing the events of the 1918 flu pandemic with 2019's COVID-19."
+Historical mixed media collage."
 ---
-The similarities were striking, and also equally horrifying.
-History doesn't repeat, but it rhymes.
+This series compares the events of the 1918 flu pandemic with 2019's COVID-19 highlighting the striking similarities.

 ![](pandemic-00002.webp)